Past SURE participants have benefited greatly! See their accomplishments as co-authors on peer reviewed publications.

 - Selected participants will work on research at West Virginia University for 8 weeks during the summer under the direction of a WVU faculty research mentor and a graduate or post doctoral mentor.

-- All SURE participants will be registered for a one-credit hour research class that will run for the duration of the program.
+- All SURE participants will be registered for a one-credit hour research class (see class syllabus and event schedule from 2017 SURE) that will run for the duration of the program.
 This course will include online assignments as well as attendance at periodic workshops and seminars.
 All SURE participants are required to pay the tuition and fees associated with this one-credit hour research class.

-- The program begins on Tuesday May 31, 2016 and runs for 9 weeks until the end on Friday July 29, 2016.
-Participants are required to work for at least 8 TOTAL WEEKS during the 9-week program.
-The actual dates of research within the 9 week period do not matter (i.e., if you or your professor take time off in the middle of July, that is perfectly acceptable) as long as participants (i) carry out research for 8 weeks within that time period and (ii) are present for the first day of the program and during the last week of the program (July 25-29, 2016).
+- The program begins on Tuesday May 30, 2017 and runs for 9 weeks until the end on Friday July 28, 2017.
+Participants are required to research full-time for at least 8 TOTAL WEEKS during the 9-week program.
+The actual dates of research within the 9 week period do not matter (i.e., if you or your professor take time off in the middle of July, that is perfectly acceptable) as long as participants (i) carry out research for 8 weeks within that time period and (ii) are present for the first day of the program and during the last week of the program (July 24-28, 2017).

 - SURE participants will need to find their own place to live in or near Morgantown, WV.
-However, a limited amount of dorm room space is available.
-Once accepted, contact the program director if you need dormitory living accommodations.
+However, a limited amount of dorm room space is available (see summer housing).

 - SURE participants will under no circumstances be allowed to have another job or take summer classes (besides the one-credit hour research class) while they are taking part in the SURE research experience.